-A Stye is a red quite painful sore or lump that appears on the edge of the eyelid.
+If you have a stye (or sty) in your eye, you will have a painful, red lump that appears on the edge of the eyelid.
 Apart from being painful, it is also very unattractive.

-A Stye is the result of an infected eyelash follicle.
-While they are not serious, the sooner it gets looked at the better for pain relief and cosmetic reasons.
+A stye is a pus-filled abscess, which is the result of a bacterial infection of a small gland within the eyelash follicle.
+While it is not serious, the sooner you can get rid of a stye, the better, for pain relief and cosmetic reasons.

-Styes usually resolve on their own however you can encourage the healing process by applying a hot compress to the affected area for 10 minutes, 3 to 4 times a day.
-A hot compress can be made by soaking a face cloth in pre-boiled water.
-Wring the cloth out and a low to it cool a little before applying it to the affected area so as not to scold your skin.
+While the condition usually resolves on its own, you can encourage the healing process by applying a hot compress to the affected area for 10 minutes, 3 to 4 times a day.
+Hot compresses made by soaking a face cloth in pre-boiled water are rarely effective as they don’t retain heat for long enough.
+Better options are:

 Never squeeze a stye.
-This can force the germ backwards into the gland and cause it to scar.
+This can force the infection backwards into the gland and cause it to scar.

-If the stye recurs book a consultation at The Eye Practice as it is likely that any underlying blepharitis or meibomian gland dysfunction will require expert treatment.
-It is not uncommon to require an oral antibiotic such as Keflex in the acute stage and occasionally doxycycline to keep thinsg in check.
+Styes (and chalazia) should resolve within a few weeks.
+If the stye persists or recurs, book a consultation at The Eye Practice, as it is likely that any underlying blepharitis or meibomian gland dysfunction will require expert treatment.
+It is not uncommon to require an oral antibiotic such as Keflex in the acute stage and occasionally doxycycline to keep things in check.

 PLEASE READ: The information given under Eye Conditions is of a general nature and is not intended to be advice on any particular matter.
 Please take the appropriate Optometrical advice before acting on any information given under Eye Conditions of The Eye Practice web-site.